Broken Bone in An Accident

 Functional Cast or Brace for A Broken Bone

 The cast or brace allows limited or “controlled” movement of nearby joints.
 This treatment is desirable for some, but not all, fractures.

 Traction is usually used to align a bone or bones by a gentle, steady pulling action.

 External Fixation for A Broken Bone

 In this type of operation, metal pins or screws are placed into the broken bone above and below the fracture site.
 The pins or screws are connected to a metal bar outside the skin.
 This device is a stabilizing frame that holds the bones in the proper position while they heal.

 In cases where the skin and other soft tissues around the fracture are badly damaged, an external fixator may be applied until surgery can be tolerated.

-Open Reduction and Internal Fixation for a Broken Bone Caused by a Car Accident
+Open Reduction and Internal Fixation for A Broken Bone

 During this operation, the bone fragments are first repositioned (reduced) in their normal alignment, and then held together with special screws or by attaching metal plates to the outer surface of the bone.
 The fragments may also be held together by inserting rods down through the marrow space in the center of the bone.